A closer look: Collapse in Dogs

-A large number of diseases can have fainting as a symptom.
-Examples include:
+A large number of diseases can have collapse as a symptom.

 Collapse varies in severity from mild to life-threatening.
 The degree of severity will depend on the root cause of the collapse.
 Collapse is further defined by one of three descriptions of the collapse event, from least to most severe:

 Fallen, conscious, unable to get up, but otherwise normal: In this case, the dog has fallen and cannot stand without assistance but is behaving otherwise normally.
 These symptoms can be caused by a physical trauma to the joints, or arthritis.
 Immediate medical attention is advised to determine the underlying cause.

 Fallen, conscious, displaying unusual behavior: In this case, the dog has fallen and cannot stand without assistance and is behaving abnormally.
 Signs could include a glassy-eyed appearance or seizing.
 These symptoms can be caused by neurological conditions or other serious disorders.
 Immediate medical attention is required for these symptoms.